numberone0001/-VPN/README.md

 **Contact Us**

-If you have any questions or suggestions about my Privacy Policy, do not hesitate to leave me messages at [App contact information](https://github.com/numberone0001/CatKingVPN/issues).
+If you have any questions or suggestions about my Privacy Policy, do not hesitate to leave me messages at [Issuses Report Area](https://github.com/numberone0001/CatKingVPN/issues).